Daily Mike Trout report: Angels conclude series with Blue Jays

 Mike Trout, 27, a center fielder with the Los Angeles Angels and a 2009 Millville High School graduate, was the 2014 and 2016 American League MVP.

-Wednesday: Trout blasted two home runs, including a grand slam, in the Angels' 11-6 win over the Blue Jays.
+Wednesday: Trout blasted two home runs, including a grand slam, in an 11-6 win over the Blue Jays.
 He also hit a two-run homer and drove in seven runs, going 3 for 6 with a strikeout.
 He batted second and played center field.

-Thursday: The series continued in Toronto.
-Trout started and batted second in a game that ended too late for this edition.
+Thursday: The series continued in Toronto in a game that ended too late for this edition.

 Friday: The Angels begin a three-game series at 8:15 p.m. at the St. Louis Cardinals.
 Michael Wacha (4-3, 6.00) will start for the Cardinals.
 Trout has never faced him.